animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-One of the more powerful features of {data-store-name} is {x-data-store-docs}/developing/data_serialization/gemfire_pdx_serialization.html\[PDX serialization\].
+One of the more powerful features of GemFire is {x-data-store-docs}/developing/data_serialization/gemfire_pdx_serialization.html\[PDX serialization\].
 While a complete discussion of PDX is beyond the scope of this document, serialization using PDX is a much better alternative